 - 3 egg yolks

 - 1 teaspoon vanilla (add at the end) (I don’t add vanilla when I’m using the cream in the sweet Easter pies)

 - 4 tablespoons cornstarch (slightly heaping)

 - semi-sweet chocolate chips or other dark chocolates – judge amounts.
 (I don’t add choc chips when making the Easter rice pie)

-In large saucepan, add milk, egg yolks, cornstarch and sugar – mix together well with a whisk as you bring to a medium boil.
-Stir with wooden spoon constantly so it doesn’t burn on the bottom.
+In a large saucepan, add milk, egg yolks, cornstarch, and sugar – mix together well with a whisk as you bring to a medium boil.
+Stir with a wooden spoon constantly so it doesn’t burn on the bottom.
 As soon as it comes to a rolling boil, lower heat and keep stirring until the mixture has thickened to pudding consistency; you still want a slight bubbly boil.
 (If you find it’s lumpy at the end, whisk slightly and stir a few times through and it will smooth out.)

 If you are making both chocolate and vanilla, then you need to divide the batch in half after it’s cooked.
 To one half add the vanilla extract and to the other half add the chocolate.
 (I usually add chocolate chips until I get the color and taste I want, but not in the Easter rice pie.)

 This recipe can be doubled if you need a larger batch.
-If you aren’t using the cream right away, then lay a piece of saran wrap over top of cream in bowl so it doesn’t form a film layer.
+If you aren’t using the cream right away, then lay a piece of saran wrap over the top of the cream in the bowl so it doesn’t form a film layer.
 If you are adding this cream to the rice and wheat pies – Do not add the vanilla extract – you will be using citrus flavors instead.

 My mother-in-law adds the flavorings different from me; I changed them to my taste.
 She added lemon flavoring to the vanilla and vanilla extract to the chocolate.
 You might want to experiment with that to your taste.
 (I’m only referring to making a cream pie in these flavorings)